-- 2.1 - 2.2 Each piece of equipment shall have the equipment identifier shown, as well as major equipment ratings. - 2.2.1 Equipment ratings to include, but not be limited to voltage and ampere ratings - 2.2.2 Show short circuit current ratings. - 2.3 All medium voltage, 600V, and 480V loads shall be shown in detail on the single line diagrams. - 2.3.1 Underneath each load indicate, in order from top to bottom, Equipment Identifier, description, load ratings - 2.3.2 Indicate Full Load Amps for motor loads. - 2.3.2.1 Utilize reasonable assumed full load currents until actual motor full load amps are known. - 2.3.3 Update all load ratings (including full load amps) on the as-built drawings. - 2.3.4 - 2.4 Show all mechanical, Kirk key, and electrical interlocks. - 2.5 Show connected and demand loads at each distribution point. - 2.6 Show service and transformer grounding including details and protections associated with neutral grounding resistors. - 2.7 Each cable shall have an identifier and cable size/type shown. - 2.8 Show calculated arc flash incident energies at all points in the electrical distribution. - 2.9 Show all electrical equipment interface connections to a PLC or any other equipment within the Process Control System. - 2.10 Any notes or reference drawing information shall be noted on the drawing. - 3.
-Format: - 3.1 All single line drawings are to be produced on a standard A1 size drawing.
+- 2.1 Each piece of equipment shall have the equipment identifier shown, as well as major equipment ratings. - Equipment ratings to include, but not be limited to voltage and ampere ratings - b) Show short circuit current ratings. - 2.2 All medium voltage, 600 V, and 480 V loads shall be shown in detail on the single line diagrams. - a) Underneath each load indicate, in order from top to bottom, Equipment Identifier, description, load ratings - b) Indicate Full Load Amps for motor loads. - i.
+Utilize reasonable assumed full load currents until actual motor full load amps are known. - Update all load ratings (including full load amps) on the as-built drawings. - 2.3 Show all mechanical, Kirk key and electrical interlocks. - 2.4 Show connected and demand loads at each distribution point. - 2.5 Show service and transformer grounding including details and protections associated with neutral grounding resistors. - 2.6 Each cable shall have an identifier and cable size/type shown. - 2.7 Show calculated arc flash incident energies at all points in the electrical distribution. - 2.8 Show all electrical equipment interface connections to a PLC or any other equipment within the Process Control System. - 2.9 Any notes or reference drawing information shall be noted on the drawing.

+- 3.1 All single line drawings are to be produced on a standard A1 size drawing.
 If a facility cannot fit on a single drawing, utilize multiple drawings, preferably split per process area.
 See Single Line Overview Drawings for overview drawings - 3.2 Orient power flow vertically from top to bottom. - 3.3 Where possible without adding complexity to the drawing, orient loads to reflect the physical orientation as seen by someone viewing the equipment from the front.
 For MCC single line drawings, group loads from the same vertical section of a MCC. - 3.4 Partial single line diagrams for renovations are not acceptable. - 3.5 All text shall be 2.5mm high unless otherwise specified. - 3.6 Arc flash incident energies shall be shown in an octagon, with two lines of text: - 3.6.1 The first line: "I.E." representing incident energy (2.0 mm high text); and - 3.6.2 The second line "12.3" where 12.3 is the calculated incident energy in cal/cm2 in 2.5 mm high text. - 3.7 Show all electrical equipment interface connections to the PCS as a dashed line to a diamond, 10 mm wide by 10 mm high, with "PCS" in the diamond.
 The dashed line may represent multiple signals.
 The text may be 2.0 mm or 2.5 mm high as appropriate.

-18.2.19 Switchgear Three-Line Diagram
+19.2.19 Switchgear Three-Line Diagram

-- 1. Requirement: - 1.1 A switchgear three-line diagram shall be prepared for any switchgear containing PTs or CTs and associated protection or metering. - 2.
-Content: - 2.1 A Switchgear Three-Line Diagram is utilized to represent the power distribution and associated protection and metering for power distribution switchgear. - 2.2 The appearance of a Three-Line Diagram is similar to a single Line Diagram, except each phase conductor is shown, along with all CTs, PTs, CPTs, and other protection and metering devices.
+1.1 A switchgear three-line diagram shall be prepared for any switchgear containing PTs or CTs and associated protection or metering.

+- 2.1 A Switchgear Three-Line Diagram is utilized to represent the power distribution and associated protection and metering for power distribution switchgear. - 2.2 The appearance of a Three-Line Diagram is similar to a single Line Diagram, except each phase conductor is shown, along with all CTs, PTs, CPTs, and other protection and metering devices.